DataDog/kics/documentation/rules/terraform/gcp/node_auto_upgrade_disabled.md

 ### Description

  Kubernetes nodes should have automatic upgrades enabled to ensure that critical security patches, bug fixes, and feature updates are applied without manual intervention.
-In Terraform, this is configured with the `auto_upgrade` attribute inside the `management` block set to `true`:
+In Terraform, this is configured by setting the `auto_upgrade` attribute to `true` within the `management` block:

 ```
 management {